 The farmers in the village of Kummarigudem, near Mallikudurla want to form a collective so that they can leave chemical agriculture behind and return to a natural and sustainable way of farming.
 This is a brave step, since they have a powerful lobby against them.
-Our Association, Sankranti e.V. is supporting this small village in Telangana through our current project, Village of Hope.
-We’ve already done quite a lot of groundwork.
-The idea is that it will become a model that will inspire other farmers in India.
+Our Association, Sankranti e.V. is supporting this small village in Telangana through our current project Village of Hope.
+The first step has been completed.
+27 cows were handed over to the village in March 2018 > see Latest

 Most of the farmers in India can no longer see a way out.